-Many businesses have been heavily impacted by the corona virus pandemic and are surviving through the receipt of various government subsidies.
+Many businesses have been heavily impacted by the coronavirus pandemic and have been surviving through the receipt of various government subsidies.
 These subsidies have been a welcome lifeline, but they have now ended.
 It’s the time to start asking yourself: What happens to your cash flow now?

-- And there needs to be a detailed written commentary that discusses your business plan and sets out the basis for the various assumptions that underlie the forecast numbers… a detailed operational plan of how you will achieve the sales targets including all costs associated.
+And there needs to be a detailed written commentary that discusses your business plan and sets out the basis for the various assumptions that underlie the forecast numbers.

 Put yourself in the best position to get the funding you need by being able to submit a professionally prepared funding application.
 These documents will not only tell you and your banker exactly what your funding needs will be but, as a bonus, will also point to ways that you can improve business outcomes.

 Four Top Tips to Secure Your Business Loan

 Discover how to secure your business loan by downloading our free eBook ‘Four Top Tips to Secure Your Business Loan’.

 We share what lenders look for when approving business loans and what you can do to best prepare your business case.